Articles

 Professional architectural drawings typically run three to eight percent of total build cost.
 Four hundred thousand dollar home?
 Expect twelve to thirty-two thousand in design fees.

 With us, design services often roll into the overall package.
 Construction itself?
-Most custom homes in Halifax land between $250 and $400 per square foot.
-We break this out before anyone signs.
-You'll see every category.
-That's how we work.
+Most custom homes in Halifax land between 250 and 400 dollars per square foot.

 There's value in exploring design tools.
 They clarify what you want.
 We've seen clients bring ideas they'd never have discovered without Floorplanner or SketchUp.

 But professional expertise makes the difference between frustrating and smooth.
-If you're in Halifax or the HRM, we'd love to review your ideas.
+If you're in Halifax or HRM, we'd love to review your ideas.

 We won't promise cheapest or fastest.
 We promise honesty, transparency, and a home you'll love for decades.
 Whether you imagined a french garden or a coastal deck, we build it right.